Kyeame, Friday. December 29, 2017

 The short answer is that we write for easy reading by people who already speak the language.

-We are working on adding pronunciations to our online dictionaries.
-If you can help speed us along, please email us at email@example.com.
+We are very interested in adding many different pronunciations (male, female, child, location variants) of each word to our online dictionaries.
+If you can help speed us along, please email us at firstname.lastname@example.org.

 The longer answer is that a kasahorow language is a written format that can be used to represent the speech of many residents from different cities and towns around the world.
 So the correct pronunciation of a word is whatever the hearer will understand.